Jonathan Bailor: Dealing with calories

 Anytime I get a chance to discuss fitness and nutrition with a guy like Jonathan Bailor, it always turns out to be a great experience.
 This guy has made quite a name for himself, first as the host of the Smarter Science of Slim, and now with his book: The Calorie Myth.
 This interview was an absolute delight!
 The following is the summary of our conversation that I hope you enjoy!

-How did you find yourself in the healthy industry?
+How did you find yourself in the health industry?

 I wasn’t getting bigger and they weren’t getting smaller and we were both getting sick and sad despite trying harder and harder and harder based on everything I was taught and as a supposed expert.